biobankinguk/biobankinguk/src/Analytics/readme.md

 # Further misc comments on the pipeline
--Code adapted from 'biobanks.analytics' repo in python.
-See for more information
+- Code adapted from 'biobanks.analytics' Azure DevOps repo (written in python).
+See for more information (relevant UoN people should have access)

 - when running EF migrations, the username and password should be filled/passed into "analyticsdb_connection" (as you'd have for a normal connection string) and passed as an env variable.
 This is expected by AnalyticsDbContext.cs during creation.